Page Illustration

 • Clean the vehicle inside and out.
 Consider getting it detailed by a professional.

-• Take great photos from multiple different angles.
+• Take great photos from multiple angles.

 • Price with room to negotiate.
 Buyers will try to offer below your listed price, so list the vehicle at an ideal price and know how low of an offer you would be willing to accept.